 Email processing

 Manual email processing may take a significant amount of time.
-RPA automates manual Email ID creation, i.e., checks user's account details and adds a user to various corporate mailing lists.
+RPA automates manual Email ID creation, i.e., checks a user's account details and adds a user to various corporate mailing lists.

 Batch Processing